At a Glance

 Late-Onset Central Hypoventilation With Hypothalamic Dysfunction

 People with late-onset central hypoventilation with hypothalamic dysfunction most often develop the condition after the first two or three years of childhood.
-Currently, there is limited evidence about how often this condition occurs and the typical outcomes for people with the disorder.
+People with the disorder experience hypoventilation and two or more of the following symptoms:

-• Obesity
+- Obesity

-• Increase or decrease in hormone levels caused by problems in the hypothalamus, the brain area that regulates growth and other functions
+- Increase or decrease in hormone levels caused by problems in the hypothalamus, the brain area that regulates growth and other functions

-• Abnormal behavior or mood
+- Abnormal behavior or mood

-• Tumors that begin in nerve cells
+- Tumors that begin in nerve cells

 Idiopathic Central Alveolar Hypoventilation

-Insufficient breathing, either too slow or too shallow, is the key symptom among all of the different types of sleep-related hypoventilation.
+Insufficient breathing, either too slow or too shallow, is the key symptom among all of the different types of hypoventilation.
+Other symptoms may occur among several kinds of hypoventilation disorders.

-• High carbon dioxide levels: Because hypoventilation involves slowed breathing, it can cause high levels of CO2 in the blood.
+- High carbon dioxide levels: Because hypoventilation involves slowed breathing, it can cause high levels of CO2 in the blood.

-• Low oxygen levels: A common effect of reduced breathing is insufficient oxygen in the blood.
+- Low oxygen levels: A common effect of reduced breathing is insufficient oxygen in the blood.

-• Bluish skin: Without enough oxygen in the blood, people with hypoventilation may have skin with a blue tinge.
+- Bluish skin: Without enough oxygen in the blood, people with hypoventilation may have skin with a blue tinge.

-• Shortness of breath: Some people with hypoventilation disorders experience shortness of breath or painful breathing.
+- Shortness of breath: Some people with hypoventilation disorders experience shortness of breath or painful breathing.

 Testing usually involves a sleep study, which reveals details about your breathing and the way your body functions when you sleep.
 A sleep study measures brain activity, breathing patterns, muscle movement, and levels of carbon dioxide and oxygen in the bloodstream.

-Your health care provider may also request additional testing.
+Your healthcare provider may also request additional testing.
 When a doctor suspects CCHS or LO-CHS, they may conduct genetic testing.
 Pulmonary function tests, which measure breathing and lung function when you’re awake, may help the doctor rule out or identify causes of hypoventilation.

 Treatment for Hypoventilation

 Treatment for hypoventilation often involves treating both the slowed breathing itself and underlying issues that may contribute to the condition.
-Your health care provider can help you determine what treatments are best for your situation.
+Your healthcare provider can help you determine what treatments are best for your situation.

-Positive Airway Pressure
+Positive Airway Pressure (PAP) Therapy

 In some cases, your doctor may recommend positive airway pressure (PAP) therapy as part of your treatment plan.
 PAP therapy requires wearing a mask that provides a stream of pressurized air while you sleep.